yumauri/effector-reeffect/README.md

 - `strategy`: this strategy will be considered as default, instead of `TAKE_EVERY`.
 Possible values: `TAKE_EVERY`, `TAKE_FIRST`, `TAKE_LAST`, `QUEUE` or `RACE`.
 - `feedback`: if `true` — puts `strategy` field into `done`, `fail` or `cancelled` event's payload.
 With `false` by default ReEffect behaves just like usual Effect, with exactly the same results.
 - `limit`: maximum count of simultaneously running operation, by default `Infinity`.
 If new effect call will exceed this value, call will be immediately rejected with `LimitExceededError` error.
+- `timeout`: timeout for effect execution, in milliseconds.
+If timeout is exceeded — effect will be rejected with `TimeoutError`.

 ```javascript
 const fetchUser = createReEffect('fetchUser', {